Z1ni/bemani-fi-bot/README.md

 The bot always reads `bemani.conf` for configuration.
 See `bemani.conf.example` for an example configuration.

 The token key must have a Discord bot token in it as a value.

+The bot must have access to the privileged server members intent.
+Enable it in the Discord Developer Portal.

 ### Game roles
 Role names must be provided in the config.
 For example for server roles named `SDVX`, `IIDX` and `Pop'n` the config file will have the following: